WWE News: Bully Ray Says That Daniel Bryan Really Wishes He Could Have Been At ‘All In’

 As transcribed by Wrestling Inc., Bully Ray said that if Bryan could have been at All In, he certainly would have loved it and he really wanted to do it.

 “Deep down in his heart of hearts, Daniel Bryan wishes he could have been on that show.
-Those are the type of shows that wrestlers like Daniel Bryan pray that they can be a part of because that’s what they came up on.
+Those are the type of shows that wrestlers like Daniel Bryan pray that they can be a part of because that’s what they came up on.”

 “All In is basically a ROH-esque show.
 So a guy like Daniel Bryan who started in ROH, that’s the type of show he wants to be on.
 Guys like AJ and Joe, anybody who came from that type of atmosphere would have loved to be there.”